 If the System is off and the coach is connected to shoreline power, the system will enter Charge Only Mode.
-The pushbutton LED flashes green continuously, and the Volta System allows the Flex Pack to charge, but all system loads are disabled.
-You will not be able to operate electrical systems while in Charge Only Mode.
-To operate electrical systems, press the Battery Power Button ON.
+The pushbutton LED flashes green continuously, and the Volta System allows the Flex Pack to charge.

 When in Charge Only Mode the Volta display will remain on until it enters sleep mode.